-500 new residential customers to our network
+Every week we connect around 500 new residential customers to our network

-Our network, stretched out, would exceed the perimeter of the Earth

-Network reliability improved

-The overall frequency and duration of supply interruptions across Energex's network improved compared to the previous year.

-The network's performance for 2019-20 compared favourably to the six Minimum Service Standards (MSS) targets related to duration (System Average Interruption Duration Index, SAIDI) and frequency (System Average Interruption Frequency Index, SAIFI) of power outages.
+Our network, stretched out, would exceed the perimeter of the Earth Network reliability improved The overall frequency and duration of supply interruptions across Energex's network improved compared to the previous year.
+The network's performance for 2020-21 compared favourably to the six Minimum Service Standards (MSS) targets related to duration (System Average Interruption Duration Index, SAIDI) and frequency (System Average Interruption Frequency Index, SAIFI) of power outages.
 These standards are set as part of Energex's Distribution Authority.

-Our response capability is constantly tested by major

-weather events with each incident unique in terms of scale and impact.
-Last year, the network was exposed to five severe storms affecting 115,440 customers.
-The network was also affected by several bushfires, the most notable of which was at Tewantin.
+Our response capability is constantly tested by major weather events with each incident unique in terms of scale and impact.
+Last year, the network was exposed to six severe storms affecting 365,446 customers.
 Comprehensive post event reviews are conducted to identify further opportunities to enhance our plans, processes, technology, resourcing and overall response capability.
 These assessments are critical to reducing the negative impact of large-scale disasters in Queensland and ultimately meet our communities' expectations.
 Our commitment is to maintain the improvements in reliability achieved over recent years and to continue to improve the customer experience for those being impacted by outages.
 Our investment and planning criteria look at the reliability benefits for the customer and our need to meet the MSS as well as Safety Net requirements.
-The graphs below show the five year trend in outage duration and frequency.

-For more on our network's performance go to: Chapter 9 Network Reliability
+The graphs below show the five year trend in outage duration and frequency For more on our network's performance go to: Chapter 9 Network Reliability

-Managing an ageing network

-To maintain the safety and reliability of the network we need to continually refurbish and replace ageing assets.
+Managing an ageing network To maintain the safety and reliability of the network we need to continually refurbish and replace ageing assets.
 This investment is targeted to deliver sustainable value for our customers.
 The age profile of some parts of the electricity network across South East Queensland is a significant issue requiring regular inspections and condition monitoring to ensure the safety, security and reliability of supply.
 Energex employs condition and risk-based asset inspection, maintenance, refurbishment and replacement strategies in line with its asset management policies and strategies.
-End-of-economic-life replacement and life-extension refurbishment decisions are informed by risk assessments considering safety, history, performance, cost and other business delivery factors.
+End-ofeconomic-life replacement and life-extension refurbishment decisions are informed by risk assessments considering safety, history, performance, cost and other business delivery factors.
 Our assets are inspected at scheduled intervals to detect physical indications of degradation that lead to impending failures.
-Typical examples of inspection and condition monitoring activities include:

-- analysis of power transformer oil to monitor for issues - inspection of customer service lines for safety concerns - assessing the timber power poles and cross-arms for signs of decay - electrical testing of circuit breakers for performance.
+Typical examples of inspection and condition monitoring activities include: - Analysis of power transformer oil to monitor for issues - Inspection of customer service lines for safety concerns - Assessing the timber power poles and cross-arms for signs of decay - Electrical testing of circuit breakers for performance.